Southbury Animal Control alerts residents to uptick in rabid coyotes

 This serves as a reminder of the importance of vaccinations for pets.
 Animal Control asks owners to make certain that all pets, indoor and outdoor, are up to date with their rabies vaccinations.”

-According to officials, If a pet has not had their rabies vaccination and is attacked, the department may issue a 6 month quarantine or even mandate euthanasia in certain circumstances due to the serious safety issues that rabies can cause.
+According to officials, if a pet has not had its rabies vaccination and is attacked, the department may issue a six-month quarantine or even mandate euthanasia in certain circumstances due to the serious safety issues that rabies can cause.

-Southbury Animal Control also has reminded pet owners to be cautious when leaving their pet unattended.
+Southbury Animal Control also has reminded pet owners to be cautious when leaving their pets unattended.

 According to officials, common rabies symptoms include: